matwoess/java-profiler/README.md

 We took a different approach by introducing "code regions" to group statements with the same hit count.
 A code block is split into two regions when encountering an inner block.
-If the inner block contains a control flow break, we subtract the hit count of the inner blocks from the first region's hits to calculate how much the second region was executed.
+If the inner block contains a control flow break, we subtract the hit count of the inner blocks from the first region's hits to calculate how frequently the second region was executed.

 ```java
 275     | static int fib(int n) {